Our 2020-2021 annual report is out!

-It wraps up what we have accomplished over the past twelve months, marked by losses, struggles and grief, but also the inspiration that comes from extraordinary displays of courage, determination and solidarity.
+It wraps up what we have accomplished over the past twelve months and prizes the extraordinary displays of courage, determination and solidarity we witnessed.

 Now available online in French and English, Cartier Philanthropy’s Annual Report 2020-2021 wraps-up what our foundation has accomplished over the past twelve months, presenting our investments in pursuit of our mission to improve the lives of the most vulnerable populations, through providing access to healthcare, education, food, water and sanitation.